ron-renan/ecommerce-api/capstone2/readme.md

 Update total price after change product quantity

 Order Resources:
-Non-admin User checkout (Create Order)
+Non-admin User checkout (Create Order),
+Find the user cart,
+Check if the user's cart contains item,
+Clear the user's cart after the checkout or creating an order

 Features by Student-2